ItsEthra/scotch/README.md

 // Define functions that your plugin exports.
 #[scotch_host::guest_functions]
 extern "C" {
+    // To pass complex types you use references to them, not owned types.
     // The name must match with the name of the plugin function. pub fn add_up_list(nums: &Vec<i32>) -> i32;
 }